Bargaining is not an accepted practice. You are expected to pay advertised rates.

-Reykjavík and larger towns have public restrooms, but natural sights (including major Ring Road sights such as Jökulsárlón and Seljalandsfoss) often have too few facilities for the increasing number of visitors.
+Reykjavík and larger towns have public restrooms, but natural sights often have too few facilities for the increasing number of visitors.
 Long queues can form at the small number of toilets available, especially when buses pull in.
-There are also long stretches of road without any facilities at all (eg the 100km stretch of Ring Road between Höfn and Djúpivogur).
+There are also long stretches of road with few facilities.

-Our advice: plan your trip well; stop at facilities wherever you see them (eg N1 gas stations); and be prepared to fork out a small fee (eg kr200) for the use of some facilities.
+The authorities have built a few new restrooms along the Ring Road (look for blue roadside signs of a black door), but our advice: plan your trip well; stop at facilities wherever you see them (eg N1 gas stations); and be prepared to fork out a small fee (eg 200kr) for the use of some facilities.
 Do not do your business in public because you'd rather not pay.
 If there's an emergency, find an appropriate place (do not dig up fragile land) and do not leave your toilet paper behind.

 Official tourism sites for the country:

 Visit Iceland (www.visiticeland.com)

 Each region also has its own useful site/s: